Home Automation - FAQ

 If you're starting a new smart home project from scratch, worry not.
 Taking your first steps to a connected home is easier than ever thanks to the wealth of customizable starter kits available to first-time buyers.

-A HAC (Home Automation Controller such as a Vera Edge or Homeseer, for those with a spare Raspberry Pi it becomes easier as all you need is a Z-Wave dongle such as ZWBCUZB-AUS.
+A HAC (Home Automation Controller such as Homeseer, for those with a spare Raspberry Pi or old Lap Top it becomes easier as all you need is a Z-Wave dongle such as ZWBCUZB-AUS.

 Start with a select the type of smart home application you're most interested in, dial in your level of technical expertise or hit the many forums which help you build a complete package with everything you need to get started.
 You'll be able to select from many products ranging from simple solutions including plug in-modules, up to more intermediate kits that might require replacing wall switches and outlets, up to advanced offerings that should only be tackled by the most experienced DIYers.

-Other solutions are to use modern Smart Switches such as the QUBINO WiFi Range, these provide a simple alternative without the need of a HAC.
-If you have a Router and a Data connection then you are good to go with QUBINO WiFi.
+Other solutions are to use modern Smart Switches such as the QUBINO WiFi Range or SHELLY these provide a simple alternative without the need of a HAC.
+If you have a Router and a Data connection then you are good to go with QUBINO or SHELLY WiFi.

-QUBINO Smart Switches are controlled by a free downloadable app and can be incorporated into a larger and more sophisicated system at a later stage.
+QUBINO Smart Switches and SHELLY relays are controlled by a free downloadable app and can be incorporated into a larger and more sophisicated system at a later stage.

 What if I don't have a Internet Connection?